godiard/pack_act/README.md

 Is possible add a optional field 'dependencies' in the section 'Package' This field is a list of string separated by ','.
 The strings can be from a list of predefined groups of dependencies, or the packages itself.
-The predefined dependencies are: [gstreamer, telepathy, pygame, webkit, webkit2]
+The predefined dependencies are: [gstreamer, telepathy, pygame, webkit, webkit2, espeak]

 * Run the utility, with the activity repository directory as parameter: